-Management's Discussion and Analysis For the years ended December 31, 2021 and 2020
+Management's Discussion and Analysis For the three months ended March 31, 2022 and 2021 In USD\$ (000s)

 Revenue

 Profound deploys a recurring revenue business model in the United States to market TULSA-PRO®, charging a one-time bundled payment per patient that includes the supply of its one-time-use device, use of the system as well as Company's Genius services that support each TULSA center with clinical and patient recruitment.
 The Sonalleve® product is marketed primarily outside North America in European and Asian countries deploying a capital model.
 Outside of North America, Profound generates most of its revenues from its system sales (both TULSA-PRO® and Sonalleve®) in Europe and Asia where the Company deploys a more traditional hybrid business model, charging for the system separately as capital and an additional per patient charge for the one-time-use devices and associated Genius services.